efaruk/playground/UnlockedStateProvider/readme.md

 Demo application will guide you, just clone the repository and press F5.

-You need a REDIS server as configured, you can download from nuget for x64 system [redis-64](https://www.nuget.org/packages/Redis-64/), x86 [redis32](https://www.nuget.org/packages/Redis-32/)
+You need a REDIS server as configured, you can download from nuget for x64 system [redis-64](https://www.nuget.org/packages/Redis-64/), for x86 system [redis32](https://www.nuget.org/packages/Redis-32/) from MSOpenTech